wowsel/ks-universal-chart/README.md

 # ks-universal Helm Chart

+## Still in development!
+For testing use only!
+Do not use in production or anywhere else!

 ## Overview
 `ks-universal` is a versatile Helm chart designed for deploying applications in Kubernetes.
 This chart provides a unified interface for managing various Kubernetes resources and supports most common deployment scenarios.